How to Manage Your Club

 The main way to use the money in your club account is to pay for an expense out-of-pocket and then get reimbursed by submitting a requisition form.
 To be reimbursed for out-of-pocket expenses, you should fill out a Clubs Requisition Form on a computer, print it and have it signed by your club’s two signing officers, attach the original receipts for all purchases (we will not accept debit or credit receipts)* and attach printed bank statements for all purchases made with debit or credit (you may blank out any personal or other information from these statements), and submit it to the CSU’s Front Desk.
 You can also indicate on the form whether you would like to pick up the completed cheque at the CSU office or if you would like it mailed to you.
 After submitting a requisition form, you can expect a delay of approximately 2-3 weeks for it to be processed.

 If a given expense is too large to pay out of pocket, you may have the organization or venue send an invoice directly to the CSU.
-For invoices, you should first come speak to the VP Clubs to ensure that you have enough money in your club budget, and that it is alright for us to accept the invoice.
+For invoices, you should first come speak to the Internal Affairs Coordinator to ensure that you have enough money in your club budget, and that it is alright for us to accept the invoice.
 Once you obtain approval, the business or venue that you are dealing with can send an invoice for the expense directly to the CSU as long as it is clearly indicated that the expense is for your club.

 *If you have misplaced the original receipts, you may ask to use printed debit or credit bank statements to verify the expenses.
 For this reason, we recommend that all your club’s transactions be conducted using debit and credit cards instead of cash.